RBC Life Insurance Review 2026

 Permanent insurance

-A permanent life insurance policy provides you with coverage from the day the policy is settled until the day you die.
-Premiums are level and guaranteed, and as long as you keep paying the premiums the coverage never expires.
+A permanent life insurance policy provides you with coverage from the day the policy is issued until the day you die.
+Premiums are level and guaranteed, and as long as you keep paying the premiums, the coverage never expires.

 Assumption Life Insurance offers both participating and non-participating permanent insurance policies.